How quickly should you gralloch the deer and how should you dispose of it?

 • be free of water at the bottom of the hole, when first dug.

-Those are recommendations rather than matters of Law so you must decide under your own circumstances exactly how to dispose of healthy gralloch so as to prevent, as far as possible, any risk of offending sensitive members of the public.
+Those are recommendations rather than law so you must decide under your own circumstances exactly how to dispose of healthy gralloch to prevent any risk of offending members of the public.

 In areas with no public access, I reckon the stuff is much too valuable to be destroyed or buried and should be left available as a food source for birds of prey, foxes, badgers and all the other members of Mother Nature’s highly efficient refuse disposal team.

-In hard weather, when food is scarce, a gralloch can be a real life saver to all sorts of creatures, including endangered and at risk specie, so it is just plain stupid to bury good grub where they can’t get it.
+In hard weather, when food is scarce, a gralloch can be a real life saver to all sorts of creatures, including endangered and at risk species.